 Howard Center, referred to as "the concourse," is a center for student activities.
-The dining room, the Piasa Pub, and student mailboxes, the College Store, and Out of Bounds (a recreation center) are housed on the upper level.
-Mail and Copy Services, the Jam Factory (a musical performance locale), and Campus Security are located on the lower level.
+The Dining Room, Piasa Pub, Student Activity Center, Perry Lounge, College Store, and student mailboxes are housed on the upper level.
+Mail & Copy Services, Campus Security, and the Jam Factory (a small live performance venue) are located on the lower level.